-'''

-- LogLevel = <number>

-LogLevel = <String expression>
+SetLogLevel = <number> SetLogLevel = <String expression>

-'''

-I.e. the number can be given as an integer value or a s a string expression (cf. section 6.3).
+I.e. the number can be given as an integer value or as a string expression (cf. section 6.3).
 In the second case, wInst tries to evaluate the string expression as a number.

-There exist six levels from -2 up to +3.
+There exist ten levels from 0 up to 9.